 Dentists must graduate from a four-year college program with a Bachelor’s Degree.
 They must then attend a dental school where they are issued a doctoral degree in dentistry, and many are required to complete a residency program depending on where they live and what kind of dental specialty they perform.
 Your dentist can fill your teeth, provide you with dentures, crowns, and other needs you might have.

 What is an Orthodontist?

 Your orthodontist is that guy who gave you braces when you were an awkward adolescent already struggling with your place in life trying to fit in.
 In all seriousness, though, your orthodontist specializes in braces.
 Medically speaking, the job your orthodontist does pertains to malocclusions.
 This is a problem in the jaw or the position of a tooth or teeth.

 – Missing teeth

 – Other structural issues

 An orthodontist has the same educational background as a dentist.
-However, the difference between a dentist and orthodontist in terms of education is an orthodontist is required to continue his or her education to obtain a post doctorate degree in orthodontics.
+However, the difference between a dentist and an orthodontist in terms of education is an orthodontist is required to continue his or her education to obtain a post-doctorate degree in orthodontics.
 It takes longer, it’s more education, and it’s a more specialized career.